gnlaera/CDM/README.md

 ## Technical design

-CDM2 is a single self-contained HTML file.
+CDM is a single self-contained HTML file.

 It uses: